ARTIST’S STATEMENT

 For the first time, I had serious control over my photographs, and the pixel quality was outstanding.
 Since then, I have upgraded camera bodies and lenses, but I remain grateful for that initial gift, which transformed my photographic journey.

-As the work evolved, my orientation became essentially compositional.
-Yes, I’m interested in technique in the field, but my greatest concern is, what will draw someone’s eye to this photograph and keep it there?
+I’m always interested in technique in the field, but my greatest concern is this: What will draw someone’s eye to this photograph and keep it there?
 How can I translate what I’m seeing into a compelling image?
-How can I frame it so it will speak to the viewer?
+How can I frame it so the viewer will want to reflect on what they see?

-While the actual photography process is extensive and exciting – snap, snap, snap, lots of pictures, no, wait, look at it from over there, snap again – the editing is intensive and immersive.
-I want to share maybe one picture in a thousand, and that special image deserves the ultimate in time and attention.
+While the actual photography process is extensive and exciting – snap, snap, snap, lots of pictures, no, wait, look at it from over there, snap again – the editing process is intensive and immersive.
+Maybe one picture in a thousand has that contemplative quality, and this special image deserves the ultimate in time and attention.

-So I get very technical, adjusting color balance, managing highlights and shadows, sharpening, cropping.
+That’s when I get technical, adjusting color balance, managing highlights and shadows, sharpening, cropping.
 Often, I’m lost in a single image, forgetting to eat, trying just one more thing that will make this image stand out.

 Photographic narrative

-Along the way, I’ve discovered how story-telling boosts the impact of photography.
+Along the way, I discovered how story-telling can boost the impact of photographs.
 I began to write narratives that set my pictures in context.

 I was only 13 years old when I discovered my calling as a journalist, writing for the local Woodbridge News ("Tow Truck Pulls Oil Tanker From Ditch" was my first story).
 Since then I’ve written – with great delight – for television, newspapers, and magazines, along with books.